Tatoosh Island, Washington: Ecology

 Because of its isolation, climate, and location in the ecologically productive northeastern Pacific Ocean, Tatoosh Island is home to many nesting seabirds, several marine mammals, and a diverse community of marine plants and animals.
 Beginning in 1967, Professor Robert T. Paine of the University of Washington and his colleagues have undertaken detailed studies of marine ecology on the island.
 In 1990, Julia Parrish came to the island after an invitation from one of Paine's students and began a long-term research study of sea birds on the island.

 The research has revealed how species are linked to each other through a network of species interactions, and how environmental changes and species extinction are transmitted through the food web.
 Key ecological concepts explored by this research include keystone species, control by consumers and natural disturbances on ecosystem structure and spatial patterning, species interaction strength, body size-dependent population dynamics, and impacts of environmental changes such as ocean acidification and El Niño events on complex ecosystems.

 Climate

 Tatoosh Island has an extremely moderated oceanic climate (Köppen Cfb) with very cool but quite long summers, and long, moderate and wet winters.
-This is due to its exposed location for maritime winds that temper both heat and cold extremes year round.
+The climate is much more similar to northern Scotland or Haida Gwaii than western Washington.
+This is due to its exposed location for maritime winds that temper both heat and cold extremes year-round and eliminate dry summers typical of the western/west-southwestern coast of North America.
+Because of its exposed northwestern location compared to the rest of the state, it is in hardiness zone 9b (25.0 to 30.0 F mean minimum temp.) as opposed to between 7b and 9a for most of the rest of western Washington.